 The agenda includes items related to energy & climate, environment, digital, trade and transport policy.

 This briefing summarises the main features of the EU industrial policy based on the solutions currently envisaged by the EU Commission.

-Question for written answer to the Commission (Rule 130) by Eva Kaili (S&D) regarding “Taxibeat and economic growth prospects for Greece”.
+Written answer given by Commissioner Moscovic on behalf of the Commission to a question (Rule 130) by Eva Kaili (S&D) regarding “Taxibeat and economic growth prospects for Greece”.